jstewmc/gravity/docs/setting.md

 $g->set(Service\Baz::class);
 ```

-When a newable service is requested, Gravity will instantiate an instance of the class with the same name as the service identifier and return it.
+When a newable service is requested, Gravity will instantiate an instance of the class with the same name as the identifier and return it.

 ### Instances